Last Updated on: 2nd September 2023, 04:38 pm

 Even if a hermit crab has two eyes, you may wonder if it’s blind because they’re clumsy.

-Bumping into static objects in a tank is a natural behavior for hermit crabs, as they’re using their antennae to explore their surroundings.
+Bumping into static objects in a tank is normal for hermit crabs because they use their antennae to explore their surroundings.

 Hermit crabs also bump into things to test their solidity.
 If the object is stable, it can be climbed for recreation.
 They often bump into each other when playing and testing strength to determine dominance.